-4. The Organizational Identification and Well-being Framework
+4. The organizational identification and well-being framework

 Building on the SIA, our central assertion is that sport organizations can contribute to population well-being during crises to the extent that they foster shared identification among current and potential group members to galvanize support towards relief efforts.
-The Organizational Identification and Well-being Framework is developed to reflect this assertion.
-First, drawing on identity leadership theorizing (Hogg, 2001; Reicher et al., 2005), our framework illustrates how sport organizations and their leaders can work to create ingroup social identity that satisfies the needs of current and potential members during a crisis.
-Second, by applying the SIA to health and well-being (C. Haslam et al., 2018; Jetten et al., 2017), we argue that the SPRInT (Social support, Purpose and meaning, Relatedness, Ingroup norms, and Trust) pathways mediate the effect of organizational identification on well-being.
-Finally, we propose two contextual factors-organizational resilience and consensus about crisis response-that may define the boundary conditions (Busse et al., 2017) of our theoretical propositions.
+The Organizational Identification and Well-being Framework, as shown in Figure 1, is developed to reflect this assertion.
+First, drawing on identity leadership theorizing (Hogg, 2001; Reicher et al., 2005), our framework illustrates how sport organizations and their leaders can work to create in-group social identity that satisfies the needs of current and potential members during a crisis.
+Second, by applying the SIA to health and well-being (C. Haslam et al., 2018; Jetten et al., 2017), we argue that the SPRInT (Social support, Purpose and meaning, Relatedness, In-group norms, and Trust) pathways mediate the effect of organizational identification on well-being.
+Finally, we propose two contextual factors - organizational resilience and consensus about crisis response - that may define the boundary conditions (Busse et al., 2017) of our theoretical propositions.